Bruny Island Tours

 Fluted Cape

-Famous for its hexagonal sandstone columns carved by wave action, this natural wonder is accessible via a short walk from Grass Point.
+Famous for its hexagonal sandstone columns carved by wave action, Fluted Cape is a natural wonder accessible via a short walk from Grass Point.

 The Neck Wildlife Observation